TenteEEEE/quiche_pantie_patch/readme.md

 ---
 **English**
 # Quiche Pantie Patch
-Treasure every pantie encounter as it may not come again.
+You look the pantie only once.

-The puropse of the repository is applying various panties to various 3D models.
+The purpose of the repository is to apply various panties to various 3D models.

 ## Installation
 Please check it out [the automatic install batch](https://gist.github.com/TenteEEEE/1ef33308bd841e3c5f1c8a1a8ab95d67).